tapananand/nbookjquery/README.md

 # nbookjquery
-A note taking app implemented using jQuery and Moustache
+A note taking app implemented using jQuery and Mustache